Symptom

 |

-Scenario #3 - Client Application times out before Router/Message Processor/Backend Server responds
+Scenario #3 - Client application times out before Router/Message Processor/backend server responds

-You might get 504 Gateway Timeout Errors if the client application times out before the backend server responds.
+backend server responds.
 This situation can happen if:

 - The timeout value set on the client application is lower than the timeout value set on the